Letitia Obeng: Author

-She launched her first book -Anthology of a Lifetime in July 2019.
+Obeng launched her first book -Anthology of a Lifetime in July 2019.
 It is a selection from the distinguished scientist's talks, speeches, writings and publications produced during the last 60 years.

 Research and publications

 Letitia Obeng's research and publication focus on the environment, health and science education particularly in Africa.
 Her doctoral research investigated the aquatic stages of the Simuliidae identified as a major transmitter of the parasite for river blindness.
-Related to this research are her articles titled “Life-history and population studies on the Simuliidae of North Wales” and “The identification of the aquatic stages of the British Simuliidae” In a paper titled "Environmental of Impacts of Four African Impoundments”, Dr. Obeng considers the environmental effects of four African dams: Lake Volta, Lake Kariba, Lake Kainji and Lake Nasser.
+Related to this research are her articles titled “Life-history and population studies on the Simuliidae of North Wales” and “The identification of the aquatic stages of the British Simuliidae”.
+In a paper titled "Environmental of Impacts of Four African Impoundments”, Dr. Obeng considers the environmental effects of four African dams: Lake Volta, Lake Kariba, Lake Kainji and Lake Nasser.
 Some of her other research and publications include: